Gravitational Waves from Superradiant Cloud Level Transition: Detectability

 We first consider stellar mass black hole binaries, the corresponding level transition GWs could be in the deci-Hz band.
-In Fig.~\ref{fig:snrd}, we show the SNR of the level transition GWs detected by DECIGO and BBO~\cite{Yagi:2011wg}, taking equal mass binaries at redshift $z = 0.01$ and clouds of mass $M_{\rm c} = 0.1 M$ as benchmarks.
-We also show the contours of $\alpha$, and are only interested in the region with $0.13<\alpha<0.42$ so that the clouds can fully grow and do not deplete before the level transition.
+In Fig.~\ref{fig:SNR_BBO}, we show the SNR of the level transition GWs detected by BBO~\cite{Yagi:2011wg}, taking equal mass binaries at redshift $z = 0.001$ and clouds of mass $M_{\rm c} = 0.1 M$ as benchmarks.
+We are only interested in the region with $0.13 < \alpha < 0.42$ so that the clouds can fully grow and do not deplete before the level transition.
 We find that the GW signals typically have larger SNR for larger $\alpha$.
 In addition, we consider intermediate mass black hole binaries, the corresponding level transition GWs are in milli-Hz band, cf. Eq.~\eqref{eq:f0}.
 Assuming a LISA-like detector~\cite{Robson:2018ifk}, the SNR of the level transition GWs is shown in Fig.~\ref{fig:snrm}.